fosterseth/sdl2_video_player/README.md

 - `open movie1.mp4 xscreen yscreen width height`
     - e.g. open c:/users/fosterseth/desktop/movie.mp4 100 100 640 480
-    - To default to native width and height of video, just put 0 for both width and height
+    - To use native width and height of video, just put 0 for both width and height

 - `seekto x`
     - x is in seconds